For some people in eastern Ontario and southern Quebec the start of this new year was a worrisome case of déjà vu.

 Without power in the chill winter weather over 100,000 people were quickly forced from homes into hotels or other shelters with emergency power backup, a number that quickly grew to double that number.

-Kept secret so as not to induce additional panic was the fact that power had been lost to Montreal’s water filtration plants and potable water supply from reservoirs was almost gone before the situation began to be resolved.
+Kept secret so as not to induce additional panic was the fact that power had been lost to Montreal’s water filtration plants.
+This meant that potable water supply from reservoirs was almost gone before the situation began to be resolved.

 An emergency was quickly declared and the military was called in to clear roads of branches and debris, bring help or remove stranded families in remote locations, and help with repairs to power lines and other infrastructure.
 It was the biggest deployment of Canadian military forces since the Korean war with 16,000 troops called in, 12,000 to Quebec, 4,000 to Ontario, in the biggest peacetime deployment ever.